phnx-im/docs/src/spec/general_concepts/federation.md

 # Federation

-The specification supports federation, which means that clients of one homeserver can
+The specification supports federation, which means that users of one homeserver can

 - establish connections with
 - receive messages from and
 - send messages to

 users on other, federated homeservers.
 Two homeservers are federated if the configurations of both homeservers permit the federation.

 ## Federated access control and rate-limiting